Why is Resilience Important for Catholics?

 But, as I learned more, I discovered that while many who experience trauma can face adverse effects, the reality is that many people who experience trauma can recover and even thrive in the face of trauma.
 This process is called resilience.

 This page may contain affiliate links.
-As an Amazon Associate I earn from qualifying purchases, at no extra cost to you.
+As an Amazon Associate, I earn from qualifying purchases, at no extra cost to you.
 Thank you for your support of Tria Corda Ministry!

 Resilience Research

-Resilience research began when Norman Garmzey and other researchers began studying children at risk of mental health disorders due to circumstances, such as poverty, and genes, such as having a parent with a mental health problem.
+Resilience research began when Norman Garmezy and other researchers began studying children at risk of mental health disorders due to circumstances, such as poverty, and genes, such as having a parent with a mental health problem.
 Garmzey, in particular, studied children of parents with schizophrenia to see if they would go on to develop it themselves (1)

 Definition of Resilience